NorielSylvire/Libft/README.md

 This is Libft, a library of functions I will be using for other projects at 42Madrid.

+See \ref stuff "the library's main header file" for more information.

 Full documentation coming with the next update!